Ejovi Nuwere

 Ejovi Nuwere (born c.
-1980 is an American security engineer and entrepreneur.
-He was the co-founder of Google funded wireless company Fon and Microsoft funded analytics company Ivy Softworks.
+1980) is an American security engineer and entrepreneur.
+He was the co-founder of Google-funded wireless company Fon and Microsoft-funded analytics company Ivy Softworks.

 Early life

-Nuwere's early life is documented in his autobiography, Hacker cracker: a journey from the mean streets of Brooklyn to the frontiers of cyberspace, written with David Chanoff.
+Nuwere's early life is documented in his autobiography, Hacker Cracker: A Journey from the Mean Streets of Brooklyn to the Frontiers of Cyberspace, written with David Chanoff.
 Despite the title, it is not focused solely on hacking.
-Nuwere writes about his mother's battle with drug addiction and her death and his families episodes of homelessness.
+Nuwere writes about his mother's battle with drug addiction, and her death and his family's episodes of homelessness.
 The book was published by W. Morro in 2002 (ISBN 9780066210797).
-He is included in the standard reference work Contemporary Authors.
+He is included in the standard reference work, Contemporary Authors.

 Before he finished high school, he had established a life in the security research community as a member of w00w00 and an increasingly prominent career as a computer security consultant.
 At the age of twenty he was a security specialist for one of the world's largest financial houses.